liquidinstruments/moku-examples/docs/api/getting-started/starting-python.md

 >>> osc.get_data()
 ```

 You should see an array of data captured from your newly-deployed Oscilloscope object.
-If not, please refer to the [Troubleshooting](#troubleshooting) section.
+If not, please follow the [Full Procedure](#full-procedure) below or refer to the [Troubleshooting](#troubleshooting) section.

 ## Full Procedure